-There are a multitude of ways to financially support the Vail Valley Foundation in its mission to enhance the quality of life in the Vail Valley and showcase our community to a global audience through arts, athletics, and education.
+There are multiple options to annually financially support the Vail Valley Foundation in its mission to enhance the quality of life in the Vail Valley and showcase our community to a global audience through arts, athletics, and education.

 An annual Gift to the VVF General Fund supports every area of the VVF mission.